MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-manage-freight-transportation.md

 ## Next steps

-If you want to implement Dynamics 365 solutions to help with your *Inventory to deliver* business processes, use the following resources and steps to learn more.
+If you want to implement Dynamics 365 solutions to assist with your *manage freight and transportation* business processes, you can use the following resources and steps to learn more.
+(Links will be added later, when the articles are ready.)

-- Define the goals and objectives of implementing an *Inventory to deliver* technology solution.
-Learn more at [Implementation strategy](../implementation-guide/implementation-strategy.md).
-- Define the business process scope of your project.
-Learn more at [Process-focused solution.md](../implementation-guide/process-focused-solution.md).
-- Request a demo, or get a free trial of Dynamics 365 solutions for the *Inventory to deliver* process.
-Learn more at [Request a demo](https://dynamics.microsoft.com/dynamics-365-free-trial/).
-- Get an overview of the *Inventory to deliver* process.
-Learn more at [Inventory to deliver overview](inventory-to-deliver-overview.md).
+1. Define and manage warehouse operations
+2. Maintain inventory levels
+3. Process inbound goods
+4. Process outbound goods
+5. Manage inventory quality
+6. Manage freight and transportation (the article that you're currently reading)
+7. [Record and manage inventory costs](inventory-to-deliver-record-manage-inventory-costs.md) (the article that you're currently reading)

 ## Related resources